areingupta/App_Details_Project_AppleStore/README.md

    a) From query for apps per genre -

+   It is found that there's a high degree of saturation in genres like Gaming, Education, Entertainment etc. Thus it would be difficult to launch another product in them.
+Despite quality, there's a chance that the application might not gain traction due to high competetiveness.

+   Instead the Developer could target low saturated genres like Navigation and Business.

    ![Model](Query_Results/app_per_genre_1.png)
    ![Model](Query_Results/apps_per_genre_2.png)

    b) From query for User Ratings (Max, Min, and Average) -

+   The average app rating across all apps is ~3.52, thus the developer should target to reach a minimum threshold of this value.

    ![Model](Query_Results/total_ratings.png)

-   c) For query on relation between paid/free apps and user rating
+   c) For query on relation between paid/free apps and user rating -

    ![Model](Query_Results/payment_type.png)